Digital rights management: Early efforts

 In 1983, the Software Service System (SSS) devised by the Japanese engineer Ryuichi Moriya was the first example of DRM technology.
 It was subsequently refined under the name superdistribution.
 The SSS was based on encryption, with specialized hardware that controlled decryption and enabled payments to be sent to the copyright holder.
 The underlying principle was that the physical distribution of encrypted digital products should be completely unrestricted and that users of those products would be encouraged to do so.

 An early DRM protection method for computer and Nintendo Entertainment System games was when the game would pause and prompt the player to look up a certain page in a booklet or manual that came with the game; if the player lacked access to the material, they would not be able to continue.

 An early example of a DRM system is the Content Scramble System (CSS) employed by the DVD Forum on DVD movies.
-CSS uses an encryption algorithm to encrypt content on the DVD disc.
+CSS uses an encryption algorithm to encrypt content on the DVD.
 Manufacturers of DVD players must license this technology and implement it in their devices so that they can decrypt the content.
 The CSS license agreement includes restrictions on how the DVD content is played, including what outputs are permitted and how such permitted outputs are made available.
 This keeps the encryption intact as the content is displayed.

 In May 1998, the Digital Millennium Copyright Act (DMCA) passed as an amendment to US copyright law.
 It had controversial (possibly unintended) implications.
 Russian programmer Dmitry Sklyarov was arrested for alleged DMCA infringement after a presentation at DEF CON.
 The DMCA has been cited as chilling to legitimate users; such as security consultants including Niels Ferguson, who declined to publish vulnerabilities he discovered in Intel's secure-computing scheme due to fear of arrest under DMCA; and blind or visually impaired users of screen readers or other assistive technologies.

 In 1999, Jon Lech Johansen released DeCSS, which allowed a CSS-encrypted DVD to play on a computer running Linux, at a time when no compliant DVD player for Linux had yet been created.
 The legality of DeCSS is questionable: one of its authors was sued, and reproduction of the keys themselves is subject to restrictions as illegal numbers.

 More modern examples include ADEPT, FairPlay, Advanced Access Content System.

 The World Intellectual Property Organization Copyright Treaty (WCT) was passed in 1996.
-The US Digital Millennium Copyright Act (DMCA), was passed in 1998.
+The US Digital Millennium Copyright Act (DMCA) was passed in 1998.
 The European Union enacted the Information Society Directive.
 In 2006, the lower house of the French parliament adopted such legislation as part of the controversial DADVSI law, but added that protected DRM techniques should be made interoperable, a move which caused widespread controversy in the United States.
-The Tribunal de grande instance de Paris concluded in 2006, that the complete blocking of any possibilities of making private copies was an impermissible behaviour under French copyright law.
+The Tribunal de grande instance de Paris concluded in 2006 that the complete blocking of any possibilities of making private copies was an impermissible behaviour under French copyright law.